 From Colossians we see that a gospel-driven, Christ-centered and Christ-aimed ministry seeks to present everyone mature in Christ.
 How do we accomplish that?
 From Colossians we're told to proclaim Him (that is Christ), warning and teaching with all wisdom.
-We see here a ministry that is marked by being Christ-centered and drawing from the revealed word of God 2 Tim 3:16-17.
+We see here a ministry that is marked by being Christ-focused and drawing all our attention to the supreme example, Jesus.
+(Philippians 2:5-11)

-In order to be biblical in our approach to youth ministry we see that it is imperative to have a major emphasis on teaching the word of God and presenting Christ.
+In order to be biblical in our approach to youth ministry we must have a major emphasis on teaching the word of God and presenting Christ.
 This is done through our different youth group meetings, Wednesdays, Sunday school and other events.

 Discipleship is another feature of DOXA as we seek to proclaim Christ and present each one mature in Christ.
 We see from Titus 2:1-6 the importance of older and more mature believers teaching younger less mature believers.
 We recognize that it is God's design that the primary persons on the discipleship team of each student are their parents.
 We do not want to usurp the parents authority and responsibility here (Deut.
 6:4-7, Eph.
 6:4) but only seek to come behind parents as assistants in our desire to disciple the students that the Lord has entrusted to our shepherding care.
 If a student is a genuine believe according to Ephesians 4:11-12 the church in particular, pastors have a shepherding responsibility to them as well.